 Carol was cheerful at breakfast.
 “This mango is marvelous!
 And the pineapple is sweeter than what we get at home.”

 “Of course,” he told her.
-“It’s native to the Caribbean; what we get has travelled all the way from Hawaii.”
+“It’s native to the Caribbean; what we get has traveled all the way from Hawaii.”

 “You’re so smart.
 Where do you learn all these things?”
 He heard loving admiration in her voice.
 He caught the waitress’ eye, invited another slice.
 “You’re so patient, Henry.
 In so many ways.”